inikishev/torchzero/docs/source/introduction.rst

 Introduction
 ==================

-torchzero is a library for pytorch that offers a flexible and modular way to build optimizers for various tasks.
-By combining smaller, reusable modules, you can easily customize and experiment with different optimization strategies.
+torchzero implements a large number of chainable optimization modules that can be chained together to create custom optimizers.

 Each module takes the output of the previous module and applies a further transformation.
-This modular design avoids redundant code, such as reimplementing Laplacian smoothing, cautioning, orthogonalization, etc for every optimizer.
-It also simplifies experimenting with advanced techniques like optimizer grafting, interpolation, and complex combinations like nested momentum.
+This modular design avoids redundant code, such as reimplementing cautioning, orthogonalization, laplacian smoothing, etc for every optimizer.
+It is also easy to experiment with grafting, interpolation between different optimizers, and perhaps some weirder combinations like nested momentum.

-Many modules perform gradient transformations.
-They receive an "ascent direction," which is initially the gradient, modify it, and pass it to the next module in the chain.
-Typically, the first module uses the raw gradient as the starting ascent direction.
-However, modules are not limited to gradient transformations.
+Modules are not limited to gradient transformations.
 They can perform other operations like line searches, exponential moving average (EMA) and stochastic weight averaging (SWA), gradient accumulation, gradient approximation, and more.

-torchzero provides over 100 modules, all accessible within the :py:mod:`tz.m<torchzero.modular>` namespace.
-For example, the Adam module is available as :py:class:`tz.m.Adam<torchzero.modules.Adam>`.
-You can find a complete list of modules in the torchzero documentation: https://torchzero.readthedocs.io/en/latest/autoapi/torchzero/modules/index.html.
+There are over 100 modules, all accessible within the :py:mod:`tz.m<torchzero.modular>` namespace.
+For example, the Adam update rule is available as :py:class:`tz.m.Adam<torchzero.modules.Adam>`.
+Complete list of modules is available in [documentation](https://torchzero.readthedocs.io/en/latest/autoapi/torchzero/modules/index.html).

-To combine these modules and create a custom optimizer, use tz.Modular, and then use it as any other pytorch optimizer.
+Modules can be chained with :py:class:`tz.Modular<torchzero.optim.Modular>` and used as any other pytorch optimizer.
 Here’s an example of how to define a Cautious Adam optimizer with gradient clipping and decoupled weight decay:

 .. code:: python